hail-is/hail/docs/ImportAnnotations.md

 20    17000000   18000000  cnv2
 ```

-This file has a more complicated header, but the header will always be skipped (Hail is not a genome browser).
+This file has a more complicated header, but that does not affect Hail's parsing because the header is always skipped (Hail is not a genome browser).
 However, it also has a fourth column, so this column will be parsed as a string.
-The command line should be identical:
+The command line should follow the same format:

 ```
 $ hail [read / import / previous commands] \